EGranary Digital Library: Social contract

 One of the guiding principles of the eGranary Digital Library is that the content must not be sold for profit.
 The WiderNet Project pledges this to authors and publishers when seeking their permission and each subscriber institution signs a license agreement stating that they will make the content freely available to their patrons via their local area networks.

-To build a reliable, self-sustaining service, the WiderNet Project has developed a business model that aims to cover ongoing program and development costs through grants, donations, sponsored training programs, and volunteers.
-So far the organization has raised and spent over $1,200,000 in 15 years to develop, field test and promote the concept.
-Volunteers from around the world have put in more than 30,000 hours to assist with computer programming, collecting and organizing new resources, creating portals and curriculum, and building and distributing new libraries.
+To build its service, the WiderNet Project developed a business model aimed at covering ongoing program and development costs through grants, donations, sponsored training programs, and volunteers.
+The organization has raised and spent over $1,200,000 across 15 years to develop, field test, and promote the concept.
+Volunteers have provided more than 30,000 hours to assist with computer programming, collecting and organizing resources, creating portals and curriculum, and building and distributing libraries.

 While grants and gifts fund the development of new features, subscribers buy eGranary drives at a highly subsidized rate, just enough to recover production costs without making a profit.
 Subscribers cover the costs of basic librarianship; the costs of the purchase, testing, and preparation of the equipment; the transaction costs (like marketing, licensing, and accounting); and the costs of providing on-going technical support and software updates.

 Several value-added resellers integrate the eGranary Digital Library into their offerings.
 Additionally, young entrepreneurs in developing countries have joined the WiderNet Project's Field Associate program, offering on-site installation and training in their countries.

 Since they incur no bandwidth costs, some subscribers share their eGranary via wireless networks to create free wireless public libraries, or knowledge spheres, in their communities.